zelishares/food-analysis/README.md

 2. Lamda_tasty_twitter_fetch.ymal --- which contains the same code as 1 in a different format
 3. lamda_twitter_tweets.zip --- contains the python code for the lambda function that fetches keywords from twitter
 4. lamda_twitter_tweets.ymal --- which contains the same code as 1 in a different format
+5. Get data from Tasty API for first insights.ipynb --- This Jupyter Notebook was used to gain first insights about the Tasty API (tags, etc.)
-5. AWS Tasty Lambda_cuisine.ipynb --- A Jupyter Notebook file which contains the python code for the aws lambda function that fetches data for all cuisine tags from the Tasty API.
+6. AWS Tasty Lambda_cuisine.ipynb --- A Jupyter Notebook file which contains the python code for the aws lambda function that fetches data for all cuisine tags from the Tasty API.
-6. AWS Tasty Lambda_diet.ipynb  --- A Jupyter Notebook file which contains the python code for the aws lambda function that fetches data for all diet tags from the Tasty API.
+7. AWS Tasty Lambda_diet.ipynb  --- A Jupyter Notebook file which contains the python code for the aws lambda function that fetches data for all diet tags from the Tasty API.
-7. lambda_MyFoodData.yaml --- Lamda function exported from AWS
+8. lambda_MyFoodData.yaml --- Lamda function exported from AWS
-8. Nutrition Facts MyFoodData.ipynb --- A Jupiter Notebook file wich contains the python code whchich served as a basis for the lambda function that fetches an Excel from MyFoodData.com with nutrition information of food
+9. Nutrition Facts MyFoodData.ipynb --- A Jupiter Notebook file wich contains the python code whchich served as a basis for the lambda function that fetches an Excel from MyFoodData.com with nutrition information of food